The Best Strawberry Ice Cream Recipe

 - Strain the custard into a large bowl through a fine-mesh sieve – this is to remove any bits of accidentally scrambled eggs.
 Add the whipping cream, strawberries, and vodka to the bowl and whisk well then place the bowl into your fridge to let it cool completely.

-- Once the strawberry ice cream custard is completely cold, process it in your ice cream maker, transfer it to a freezer-proof dish, cover the top with parchment paper directly on the surface of the ice cream, and freeze it until it's firm.
+- Once the strawberry ice cream custard is completely cold, process it in your ice cream maker.
+Once it's done, it'll have the consistency of soft-serve.
+You can either eat it as soft serve ice cream or freeze it for hard ice cream.
+Transfer the soft churned ice cream to a freezer-proof dish, cover the top with parchment paper directly on the surface of the ice cream, and freeze it until it's firm.
 That's it!

 Full recipe instructions are in the recipe card below.